IshaHarmalkar/Pokedex/README.md

 - **Minimal & clean UI** with soft gradients and shadows for better UX.
 - **Separation of concerns:** Laravel handles all API/data processing, Vue handles presentation.
 - **Reusable components** for scalability.
-- **Efficient loading** using batch seeding and endpoint caching strategies.
+- **Efficient loading** using prefectching, lazy loading, browser caching for remoted resources.
 - Responsive and mobile-friendly by default using Quasar utilities.

 ---